AlexHolly007/Digital-Net/README.md

 ## Step 4
 Train a Yolo model with the labeled dataset.
 Revisit [this yolov8 page](https://docs.ultralytics.com/datasets/detect/#ultralytics-yolo-format) to review how to create a correct .yaml file with your data.
 After this is done, a model can be trained at the command line with the following prompts.
-Yolo includes models that are already downloaded such as the 'yolov8s' -small- model.
+Yolo includes models that such as the 'yolov8s' -small- model.
 Larger datasets can use the medium or large models.

 `yolo detect train data=example.yaml model=yolov8s.pt epochs=10 batch=8 imgsz=640`